 Most communication training teaches one model and asks everyone to conform.
 "Be clear.
 Be concise.
 Listen actively."
 Good advice.
 Useless in practice.

 Because "clear" means different things to different approaches.
-To Gold Mine, clear means specific and documented.
-To Orange Sky, clear means brief and decisive.
-To Blue Ocean, clear means empathetic and personal.
-To Green Planet, clear means logical and systemic.
+To Natural Gold Mines, clear means specific and documented.
+To Natural Orange Skies, clear means brief and decisive.
+To Natural Blue Oceans, clear means empathetic and personal.
+To Natural Green Planets, clear means logical and systemic.

 Training everyone to communicate the same way doesn't reduce miscommunication.
 It just makes one group comfortable and three groups frustrated.